5. Gold museum

 How to get there.

 You’ll find the museum at the Santander Park on Carrera 5 and Calle 16 close to La Candelaria area.
-You can get there by taxi or public transport using Transmilenio
+You can get there by taxi or public transport using Transmilenio.

 You need to take the bus going to Las Aguas and get off at Museo de Oro station, located on Avenida Jimenez and Carrera 7 just a few steps away from the museum